evilpan/fSocks/drafts/protocol.md

 - ENC.DATA: encrypted/encoded data content, vary from MTYPE

-before connection is established, `ENC.DATA` is encrypted using pre shared password and method, such as HELLO, HANDSHAKE. after connection is established, `ENC.DATA` is encoded using negotiated cipher(s), such as REQUEST, REPLY and RELAYING.
+before connection is established, `ENC.DATA` is encrypted using pre shared password and method, such as HELLO, HANDSHAKE, ENC.TYPE = 0x00 after connection is established, `ENC.DATA` is encoded using negotiated fuzzing method, such as REQUEST, REPLY and RELAYING, ENC.TYPE = 0x01

 choices of MTYPE: